Introduction

 Analyzing the set of nodes to which a device type can be applied (dry run)

-As explained earlier, the Cumulocity IoT OPC UA gateway performs an auto-discovery to determine the set of nodes that match a certain device protocol (“device type”).
+As explained earlier, the Cumulocity OPC UA gateway performs an auto-discovery to determine the set of nodes that match a certain device protocol (“device type”).
 The following operation performs an auto-discovery for the given device protocol on the server, without actually applying it to any node (“dry run”):

 {